Auto-Linear Phenomenon in Subsurface Imaging: Methodology

+Leveraging the above formulations, we introduce a novel approach in subsurface imaging that fully decouples the training of the encoder and decoder, enabling a more modular approach to model development in FWI.
+The training process can be formulated as:

+where $\mathcal{L}$ is the loss function.
+The entire model is trained in two steps: a domain-independent self-supervised learning step to train two autoencoders, and a supervised learning step to train the linear converters.
+In the self-supervised learning step, as outlined in Eq. \ref{eq:3.1} and \ref{eq:3.2}, paired data are not needed.
+The encoders and decoders for seismic data, $\mathcal{E}_s$ and $\mathcal{D}_s$, and for velocity maps, $\mathcal{E}_v$ and $\mathcal{D}_v$, are trained independently using data from their respective domains.
+In the self-supervised learning step of the inverse process, as per \ref{eq:3.3}, the trained parameters of $\mathcal{E}_s$ and $\mathcal{D}_v$ are frozen.
+Subsequently, a linear converter $\bm{A}$ is trained using paired data to establish a connection between them.
+This approach also applies to forward modeling, as indicated in \ref{eq:3.4}.

+Although the seismic data is generated from the velocity, the automatic linear correlation observed between the two learned representations is not trivial.
+This is because the parameters of seismic autoencoder $\mathcal{E}_s, \mathcal{D}_s$ are independent of the velocity $p$ and the parameters of velocity autoencoder $\mathcal{E}_v, \mathcal{D}_v$ are not influenced by the seismic $c$.
+Two MAEs are trained completely separately, and there is no inherent mechanism to guarantee that their respective learned representations will be naturally correlated.
-In the self-supervised learning step, as described above, we use Masked Autoencoder (MAE)~\cite{he2022masked} as the self-supervised learners.
-In this step, paired data are not needed.
-Two MAEs are trained in their own domains.
-The trained $\mathcal{E}_s$ and $\mathcal{D}_v$ are frozen.
-Due to a lack of constraint, the self-supervised learner can easily learn shortcuts for reconstruction.
-We chose to use MAE because it generates better latent representations and can learn essential information about two physical quantities through the use of masks as noise, making it easier to connect the latent spaces of two modalities and transform and reconstruct the other.

-In the supervised learning step, the converter $\Phi$ is trained to connect the frozen $\mathcal{E}_s$ and $\mathcal{D}_v$ with paired data.
-In practice, we decompose the linear converter into two linear layers with a low-dimensional bottleneck to constrain its rank.
+Notably, due to a lack of constraint, the self-supervised learner can easily learn shortcuts for reconstruction.
+We chose to employ Masked Autoencoder (MAE)~\cite{he2022masked} as it generates better latent representations and can learn essential information about two physical quantities through the use of masks as noise, making it easier to connect the latent spaces of two modalities and transform and reconstruct the other.
+Furthermore, in practice, we decompose the linear converter into two linear layers with a low-dimensional bottleneck to constrain its rank.
 This effectively reduces redundancy in the network.